zachbutton/crystalize.js/README.md

 ### Map

 You might wish to automatically add or change certain keys to every shard.
-Id`s are a great example of this.
+Id's are a great example of this.
 You can do so by specifying the `map` option, which takes a simple map function:

 ```typescript
 import { ulid } from 'ulid';